huaminghuangtw/Second-Brain/permanent-notes/Running Strides.md

 = striders = accelerations = pickups

-Can be part of recovery runs or drill
+Can be hpart of recovery runs or drill

 # How?